-MCL Global Portfolios SPC Ltd – MCL Fortune Fund v Deson Technology Ltd and others (HCA 1926/2013), guarantee action against one of the founder of Tencent QQ.
+MCL Global Portfolios SPC Ltd – MCL Fortune Fund v Deson Technology Ltd and others (HCA 1926/2013), guarantee action against one of the founders of Tencent QQ.

 Wong Sze King and ors v Zheng Zhong Bin and ors, HCA 284/2014, application for stay of proceedings on the ground of forum non conveniens.

 VoiceCyber Technologies (BVI) Co Ltd (suing as shareholder in VoiceCyber Technology (Hong Kong) Limited) v Leung Yu Keung Thomas and anor, HCMP 3291/2016, derivative action and application for removal of director and interim injunctive relief under ss.
 729 and 730 of the Companies Ordinance (Cap.
 622).

 Chow How Yeen Margaret & Ors v WEX Pharmaceuticals Inc. & Ors, HCA 537/2013, acted for a director of a subsidiary company in HK of a listed company in Canada, after which was privatized by CK Life Science (SEHK: 775).

 Advised and acted for a group of subsidiary companies of a listed company for a reduction of share capital of over $11 million under the s.59 of the old Companies Ordinance (Cap.
 32).